BlueMedora/python-vrops-api-tool/README.md

-## Installing vropts-api-tool
+## Installing vrops-api-tool
 grab the latest binary from releases

 ## Contributing
-please file an issue or feature request in github issues PRs are welcome
+Please file an issue or feature request in github issues.
+PRs are welcome

 ## Building vrops-api-tool
 ### Python scripts to collect data from vrops